callumrollo/erddaplogs/README.md

 A rather out od date blog post explaining this notebook in more detail can be found at [https://callumrollo.com/weblogparse.html](https://callumrollo.com/weblogparse.html)

-A second notebook called `analyse_anonymized_usage` shows some examples of plotting the anonymized datasets made available on the VOTO ERDDAP
+A second notebook called `analyze_anonymized_usage` shows some examples of plotting the anonymized datasets made available on the VOTO ERDDAP

 ### A note on example data